Expat Exchange

 When we asked people living in Todos Santos about club and activities where newcomers can meet others, they responded:

 "The Expat Community in Todos Santos is an active one, and many expats enjoy joining a variety of clubs and activities such as gardening and local discussion groups, Expat book clubs, local volunteer activities and support groups.
 Others enjoy joining golf and tennis groups and going to farmers markets as well as frequenting local art galleries and enjoying local nightlife.
 Expats in Todos Santos also meet people through social events like housewarming parties and potluck nights.
-They also get involved in the community by attending local festivals and fairs, participating in sporting events, getting to know their local neighbors, and networking with other global expats," remarked one expat living in Todos Santos, Mexico.
+They also get involved in the community by attending local festivals and fairs, participating in sporting events, getting to know their local neighbors, and networking with other global expats," wrote a member in Todos Santos.

 What should I bring when moving to Todos Santos?